 Having “the conversation” with a family member about moving into an assisted living facility can feel overwhelming and stressful for everyone involved.
 Many seniors don’t want to face the reality of their diminishing capabilities and adult children don’t want to think about a future without their parents.
-However, if you wait until a time of crisis to start exploring options it’s much more difficult to make well-thought out decisions that maintain positive relationships.
-Keep the below tips in mind when it comes time to approach this conversation and you can have a healthy, empathetic discussion that strengthens your family ties.
+However, if you wait until a time of crisis to start exploring options it’s much more difficult to make well thought out decisions that maintain positive relationships.
+Keep the following tips in mind when it comes time to approach this conversation and you can have a healthy, empathetic discussion that strengthens your family ties.

 1. Build a Caregiving Team